DevExpress-Examples/blazor-DxGrid-Separate-Edit-Form/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Grid for Blazor - Create an edit form and modify on a separate page
+# Grid for Blazor - How to edit a row on a separate page

 The DevExpress Blazor Grid offers multiple data editing options (including inline data editing within row cells).
 In this example, a separate edit form is used to modify row data.